ABOUT ME & MY RESULTS > EXAMPLES OF MY WORK > CASE STUDY: DIRECT EXPRESS

 • Adopted as the default payment method for millions of federal benefit recipients

-• This was the project that made me truly believe and understand how much UX Research matters.
+• This was the project that made me understand how much UX Research truly matters.
 It’s not about making things easier to click - it’s about dignity, trust, and systemic impact

-Even as a junior employee, I saw how the right questions could shape a product that changes lives
+I saw how asking the right questions could shape a product that would ultimately change people’s lives for the better

 Next